 A wireless LAN has a set access point, usually ranging up to a few hundred feet.
 However, in the case of a business or school, the distance can be lengthened by connecting to additional WiFi wireless routers.
 Still, a LAN is defined as operating within a single area.

-There are typically two kinds of LANs, servers and peer-to-peer.
 Servers can store suites of applications, and IT administrators often maintain read and write access.
 Servers are generally used by larger businesses or government organizations.
 Peer-to-peer LANs, which don’t use a central server, are usually smaller, geared towards home networks or smaller businesses.

 What are the Benefits of a LAN?